Titanium SDK

 Titanium SDK is an open-source framework that allows the creation of native mobile applications on platforms iOS and Android from a single JavaScript codebase.
-Titanium SDK is presently developed by non-profit software foundation TiDev, Inc.
+It is presently developed by non-profit software foundation TiDev, Inc.

 In February 2013, Business Insider estimated that 10% of all smartphones worldwide ran Titanium-built apps.
 As of 2017, Titanium had amassed over 950,000 developer registrations.

 The core component of the Titanium software ecosystem is the Apache-licensed software development kit, Titanium SDK.
 Alloy, a Titanium-based model–view–controller framework, is a related project presently maintained and developed by TiDev, Inc for use with the Titanium SDK.

 Titanium SDK was originally developed and maintained by Appcelerator, Inc, then later by Axway, Inc after Axway purchased Appcelerator in 2016.
 Today the Titanium SDK and related projects are developer-maintained under direction of non-profit Alabama corporation TiDev, Inc. based in Centreville, Alabama.